 - · Atomic Structure

 - · The Periodic Table

-- · Metals and the Reactivity series
+- Structure and Bonding

-- · Acids, Alkalis and Neutralisation - · Rate of Reaction
+- · Acids, Alkalis and Neutralisation - · Chemical Changes 1

-- understand that atoms and elements are the building blocks of chemistry; atoms contain protons, neutrons and electrons; when elements react they produce compounds - describe the electron arrangement of the first 20 elements and their arrangement in the periodic table - · understand how atomic structure is related to position in the periodic table - · be able to write chemical formulae and balanced chemical equations - understand and explain the trends in reactivity for groups in the periodic table and for metals in general - be able to use the pH scale and recall the ions responsible for acidity and alkalinity
+- understand that atoms and elements are the building blocks of Chemistry; atoms contain protons, neutrons and electrons; when elements react they produce compounds - describe the electron arrangement of the first 20 elements and their arrangement in the periodic table - · understand how atomic structure is related to the position in the periodic table - · be able to write chemical formulae and balanced chemical equations - understand and explain the trends in reactivity for groups in the periodic table and for metals in general - · be able to use the pH scale and recall the ions responsible for acidity and alkalinity

-Written homework will be marked according to department guidelines and accompanied by a comment or explanation to help the pupil to understand how to improve their work.
+Written homework will be marked according to department guidelines and accompanied by a comment or explanation to help pupils understand how to improve their work.
 Folders will also be checked regularly to ensure the work is in order.
 When marking folders and worksheets, a letter grade will be given for academic attainment and a number grade for effort.
 There will be regular end of topic tests as appropriate and an end of year examination.